John Middleton expects the Phillies to spend more in 2025. And they have options beyond Juan Soto.

 The truth is, the Phillies don’t have much choice but to maintain their payroll level.
 They have $220.5 million in 2025 commitments to 11 players, including seven — Zack Wheeler, Trea Turner, Bryce Harper, Aaron Nola, J.T.
 Realmuto, Nick Castellanos, and Kyle Schwarber — who will make at least $20 million.
 As many as nine other players are in line for raises through salary arbitration.

-But the Phillies have also gone into luxury-tax territory three years in a row, hiking their tax rate to 50%.
+But the Phillies also have gone into luxury-tax territory three years in a row, hiking their tax rate to 50%.
 Over the years, other team owners, including the Steinbrenner family, in a similar predicament have ducked under the threshold for one year to reset the tax penalty to 20%.

 Instead, Middleton indicated that he will consider pushing the payroll beyond even the third threshold — $281 million next year — if the opportunity arises to add another impact player.
 Never mind that the Phillies would get hit with a 92.5% surcharge on every dollar over $281 million and have their 2026 first-round draft pick moved back 10 spots.